chandra-rajesh/Duck_quack/README.md

 # Duck_quack
-Its a fun website for my duck
+Its a fun website to learn